Scientific Computing Apprentice (Research Software Engineering)

 Responsibilities:

-• Train and support site personnel on study-related procedures, data collection, and regulatory compliance.
+• Train and mentor site staff on study-related procedures and requirements.

-• Ensure timely submission of essential study documents and maintenance of site files.
+• Ensure timely submission of all required study documentation.

-• Contribute to the development and refinement of clinical trial protocols and study plans.
+• Contribute to the development and review of clinical trial protocols and other study documents.

 Qualifications:

-• Bachelor's degree in Life Sciences, Nursing, Pharmacy, or a related healthcare field.
+• Bachelor's degree in Life Sciences, Nursing, Pharmacy, or a related field.

-• Experience in specific therapeutic areas is a plus.
+• Previous experience in specific therapeutic areas is a plus.

 This advertiser has chosen not to accept applicants from your region.